Xingyuj/user-management-system/README.md

 - [Postman](https://www.getpostman.com/downloads/)
 - [Swagger](http://127.0.0.1:8080/swagger-ui.html)

 When doing manul test, one should firstly get a `JWT Authorization Token` from Authentication service by calling `POST` `/authentications` under Authentication Controller.

-Futhermore, according to requirements, any resource request needs to add `Authorization` as `header`, value is the token string you just get from `POST` `/authentications`
+This endpoint needs username and password as parameters.
 For the convenience of testing, an `admin` user has been initialised into database.
+Please use this admin user to start testing and create other accounts.
 ```json
 {
   "username":"admin",
   "password":"admin"
 }
 ```

+Futhermore, according to requirements, all resource request needs to add `Authorization` as `header`, value is the token string you just get from `POST` `/authentications`.
+The rest specific parameters that each endpoint needs can be found in [API Doc](http://127.0.0.1:8080/swagger-ui.html)

 #### How to build